 Growth and changes

 Between 1980 and the early 2000s, AARP Driver Safety continued to thrive, mainly because of increased acceptance by insurance companies.
-In addition, many states passed laws that mandated automobile insurance discounts to participants in the course.
+Many states passed laws that mandated automobile insurance discounts to participants in the course.
 The first of these mandatory discount laws was passed in 1981.
-Currently, 36 states and the District of Columbia have passed such laws.

-In 2006, the AARP Driver Safety Online Course was introduced, presenting the same information as the popular classroom course.
+In 2006, AARP Driver Safety introduced an online course, presenting the same information as the popular classroom course.
 The introduction of the online course helped make the program more accessible and appealing to the active and busy lifestyles of today's course participants.

 Impact on driving behavior

 Government entities and insurance companies conducted numerous evaluations during the 1980s and '90s.
 Most research showed a strong, statistically significant correlation between enrollment in the course and reduced traffic violations.

 Additionally, self-assessments by participants continue to indicate behavior change, with almost all participants (97 percent) reporting that they changed at least one key driving behavior as a result of completing the course.

 The self-reported data is also supported by research.
 A recent driving simulator study by AARP and the Eastern Virginia Medical School (EVMS) found that the course is “effective at reducing driving errors.”
 In the EVMS study, those who took the AARP Driver Safety course committed fewer errors than those that did not take a course.

 Today, AARP Driver Safety meets the needs of older drivers through educational programs that include the AARP Smart Driver Course, CarFit, We Need to Talk and the Driving Resource Center.
 Educational programs are managed and administered by more than 4,000 AARP Driver Safety volunteers nationwide.